Lot4Fun/oceangraph-guide/index.md

 ### For everyone

 - Search Argo floats worldwide by region and time (up to a 30-day date range)
+- Search by WMO ID for direct access to specific floats
 - Track individual float trajectories
 - Visualize time-series vertical sections of Argo float data